Table Of Contents

 Know that landlords have a duty to mitigate damages by making an honest effort to find a new renter, even if a tenant breaks the lease without any legally permissible reason.
 Regardless of the specific circumstances you’re dealing with, speaking with a provider lawyer can help you sort through your options and create a strategy designed to minimize financial damage, reduce stress and avoid litigation.

 The Maximum Security Deposit a Landlord Can Require

 You may be wondering how much of a security deposit the law allows your landlord to require in the first place.
 The answer depends upon the state in which the rental unit is located.
 Here are a few examples:

 - Some states limit security deposits to an amount equal to one month’s rent.

 - California limits deposits to 2 month’s rent, unless the rental is furnished, in which case the deposit can be up to 3 months.

 - Some states have no limit on the amount of a security deposit a landlord can request.

 - Cities and counties might have different security deposit laws you need to check, especially if the unit is rent controlled.

 If you’re about to sign a lease and have concerns about the security deposit required or questions about any other aspect of the agreement, it’s a good idea to get legal advice.
-When you join LegalShield, you can be on the phone with an experienced lawyer within 4 hours after your membership is approved.
-Your membership gets you unlimited legal advice by phone, the ability to submit your lease, help from an attorney to negotiate your lease terms, and more.
+When you join LegalShield, you can be on the phone with an experienced lawyer within 4 hours after your membership is approved and after initial contact.
+Your membership gets you unlimited legal advice by phone, the ability to submit your lease, help from a lawyer to negotiate your lease terms, and more.